Did you know that all surfaces will freeze if they contain excess moisture?

 Sand and Fibre Surfaces

-Wax surfaces perform well during the winter because they have a lower freezing point than non-coated footings, but become overly compacted if not maintained correctly.
+Wax surfaces perform well during the winter because they have a lower freezing point than non-coated footings.
+However, they can become overly compacted if not maintained correctly.

 - Maintain your surface last thing at night to help prevent a build-up of frost